The application deadline is January 31, 2018.

 - Statement of intent including a one or two paragraph project description outlining your purpose for the residency

 - Preference for dates of residency (writer residency only offered September 21 – October 5, 2018)

 - Brief summary of the community event, workshop or talk you would offer during your residency.

-- Visual artists shall submit images of 6-10 examples of art work and include medium and date of creation.
+- Visual artists shall submit images of 6-9 examples of art work, plus a PDF or TXT file which includes the medium and creation date for each work submitted.
 Visual artists select a preferred nonprofit partner to collaborate with.

 Timeline for 2018 Program

 - Application deadline is January 31, 2018

 - Notification of acceptance by phone or email by February 23, 2018

 - Artist commitment to the residency is due March 5, 2018